 TAKE NOTE: You know how McNuggets taste divine, but are made from crushed animal insides?
 Industrial made pâté is the same way.
 So skip the store version and make it yourself.

-An old school Bosnian recipe.
+An old school Bosnian dish, quite similar to today’s veal stew recipe.
 It’s all about tenderly simmering the veal.
 The more you simmer the tastier!
 Okra, usually the dried kind which was previously braised to free it from bitterness, is added.
 The beauty of this recipe is you can make it as crunchy or soft as you’d like.
 I recommend soft.
 Here okra shows the full spectrum of its taste which pulls toward asparagus with tones of green beans underneath all of which is grit and freshness.

 FUN FACT: Cleopatra and women of her age believed in okra’s property to keep the skin youthful and protect it.
 She ate loads of it.